gbti-network/radle-lite/readme.txt

 6. Viewing Settings Page: API Monitoring

 == Changelog ==

+= 1.3.1 =
+* FIX: Recent markdown conversion methods broke our Link support for importing links from Reddit comments.
+This is fixed.
+* FIX: Comment share button was not doing anything.
+Completed this feature and now it copies the comment link to clipboard.
+* NEW: Increased max siblings from 5 to 10 for free version
+* NEW: Added support for GIFs in Reddit comments.

 = 1.2.4 =
 * FIX: Post-level overwrite pro feature had broken artifact in lite feature.